Lays of Ancient Rome: Cultural references

 Lays of Ancient Rome has been reprinted on numerous occasions.
 An 1881 edition, lavishly illustrated by John Reinhard Weguelin, has frequently been republished.
 Countless schoolchildren have encountered the work as a means of introducing them to history, poetry, and the moral values of courage, self-sacrifice, and patriotism that Macaulay extolled.

-The "Lays" sold well in America and had a profound impact on the generation that would fight the Civil War.
-On June 27, 1864, Ohio Colonel Daniel McCook, Jr. prepared his brigade to advance toward Confederate positions at Kennesaw Mountain, Georgia by reciting the phrase from "Horatius" beginning "For how can man die better / Than facing fearful odds..."
+The Lays sold well in America and had a profound impact on the generation that would fight the Civil War.
+On June 27, 1864, Ohio Colonel Daniel McCook Jr. prepared his brigade to advance toward Confederate positions at Kennesaw Mountain, Georgia by reciting the phrase from "Horatius" beginning "For how can man die better / Than facing fearful odds..."
 More than thirty years later, Lieutenant J. T. Holmes wrote "I recalled McCook's death song as he strode through the brigade and the actual work before us, of which we had been advised, began to dawn clearly on all minds.
 It was doubtless, a spontaneous quotation, but very appropriate to inspire the patriotic feeling and, if we had been Roman soldiery, a trust in the care of the gods.
 It was a heathen refrain, but impregnated with love of country and kith and kin and duty owed to them all."

-As a teenager, Winston Churchill won a Harrow School award for memorising and declaiming all 1200 lines of Macaulay's text.
-In the films Into The Storm (2009) and Darkest Hour (2017), he is depicted reciting Horatius' speech while Prime Minister during the Second World War.
+As a teenager, Winston Churchill won a Harrow School award for memorising and declaiming all 1,200 lines of Macaulay's text.
+In the films Into the Storm (2009) and Darkest Hour (2017), he is depicted reciting Horatius' speech while Prime Minister during the Second World War.

 Horatius' speech is included at the Chushul war memorial at Rezang La in memory of the 13th Battalion, Kumaon Regiment of the Indian Army.
 The phrase "how can man die better" was used by Benjamin Pogrund as the title of his biography of anti-apartheid activist Robert Sobukwe.

-Quotations from "Horatius" are widely used in science fiction.
+Quotations from "Horatius" have been used in science fiction literature and films.
 Verses 32 and 50 of Horatius are used as epigraphs in Diane Duane's Star Trek novels, My Enemy, My Ally and The Empty Chair.
-Horatius' speech appears in the final book of Kevin J Anderson's The Saga of Seven Suns, is recited in an episode of Doctor Who, and used as a plot device in the film Oblivion (2013).
+Horatius' speech appears in the final book of Kevin J. Anderson's The Saga of Seven Suns, is recited in an episode of Doctor Who, and used as a plot device in the film Oblivion (2013).